OWASP/owasp-mastg/Document/0x06h-Testing-Platform-Interaction.md

 JavaScript cannot be disabled in `SafariViewController` and this is one of the reason why you should recommend usage of `WKWebView` when the goal is extending the app's user interface.

+##### Exposure of Native Objects

+Both `UIWebView` and `WKWebView` provide a means of communication between the WebView and the native app.
+Any important data or native functionality exposed to the WebView JavaScript engine would also be accessible to rogue JavaScript running in the WebView.

+###### UIWebView

+Since iOS 7, the JavaScriptCore framework provides an Objective-C wrapper to the WebKit JavaScript engine.
+This makes it possible to execute JavaScript from Swift and Objective-C, as well as making Objective-C and Swift objects accessible from the JavaScript runtime.

+A JavaScript execution environment is represented by a `JSContext` object.
+Look out for code that maps native objects to the `JSContext` associated with a WebView.
+In Objective-C, the `JSContext` associated with a `UIWebView` is obtained as follows:

+``objc
+[webView valueForKeyPath:@"documentView.webView.mainFrame.javaScriptContext"]
+``

+- Objective-C blocks.
+When an Objective-C block is assigned to an identifier in a JSContext, JavaScriptCore automatically wraps the block in a JavaScript function;
+- JSExport protocol: Properties, instance methods, and class methods declared in a JSExport-inherited protocol are mapped to JavaScript objects that are available to all JavaScript code.
+Modifications of objects that are in the JavaScript environment are reflected in the native environment.

+Note that only class members defined in the `JSExport` protocol are made accessible to JavaScript code.

 ###### WKWebView

 In contrast to `UIWebView`, it is not possible to directly reference the `JSContext` of a `WKWebView`.
 Instead, communication is implemented using a messaging system.
 JavaScript code can send messages back to the native app using the 'postMessage' method: